 Ethics title card: (for human subjects or animal work, does not count toward word length total)

-Procedures involving animal subjects have been approved by the Institutional Animal Care and Use Committee (IACUC) or equivalent body at (insert Institutional Name).
+Procedures involving animal subjects have been approved by the Institutional Animal Care and Use Committee (IACUC) at Dartmouth College.

 OR

 Procedures involving human subjects have been approved by the Institutional Review Board (IRB) or equivalent body at (insert Institutional Name).